powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 ## iidm.export.xml.export-mode
-The `iidm.export.xml.export-mode` property is an optional property that defines the export mode of the XIIDM exporter. the export mode can be:
+The `iidm.export.xml.export-mode` property is an optional property that defines the export mode of the XIIDM exporter.
+The export mode can be:

-   - `IidmImportExportMode.UNIQUE_FILE`: in case we want to export the network and its extensions in a unique file,
+   - `IidmImportExportMode.UNIQUE_FILE`: in case we want to export the network and its extensions in a unique file.

    - `IidmImportExportMode.EXTENSIONS_IN_ONE_SEPARATED_FILE`: in case we want to export the network in a file and  the extensions in a separate file.
+    Example: if our network `test` has extensions then the network will be exported in the `test.xiidm` file when all its extensions will be exported in `test-ext.xiidm` file.

    - `IidmImportExportMode.ONE_SEPARATED_FILE_PER_EXTENSION_TYPE`: in case we want to export network in a file and each extension type in a separate file.
+   Example: if our network `test` has two extensions `loadFoo` and `loadBar` then the network will be exported
+    in the `test.xiidm` file when `loadFoo` and `loadBar` will be exported respectively in `test-loadFoo.xiidm` and `test-loadBar.xiidm`.

 The default value for this parameter is `IidmImportExportMode.NO_SEPARATED_FILE_FOR_EXTENSIONS`.

 ## iidm.export.xml.extensions
-The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we want to export by the XIIDM exporter. by default all extensions will be exported.
+The `iidm.export.xml.extensions` property is an optional property that defines the list of extensions that we want to export by the XIIDM exporter.
+By default all extensions will be exported.

 # Deprecated configuration properties for IIDM-XML exporter

 ## iidm.export.xml.skip-extensions
 The `iidm.export.xml.skip-extensions` property is an optional property that defines if the XIIDM exporter skips exporting the network extensions or not.
 Its default value is `false`.
+This property is deprecated since v2.4.0.
+Use the `iidm.export.xml.export-mode` property instead.

 # Maven configuration
 To support IIDM-XML files, add the following dependencies to the `pom.xml` file.